-Whether training on a six-pack or glass, realistic scenarios make more sense than challenging the pilot with failure modes that are unlikely to happen in the real world.
+Whether training on a six-pack or glass, realistic scenario make more sense than challenging the pilot with failure modes that are unlikely to happen in the real world.

-The addition of non-attached cockpit devices, such as the Garmin handhelds with their 5-instrument display, and uncertified backup units such as the Dynon D1 Pocket Panel, is also increasing the options available to pilots of aircraft legacy panels (or even pilots of glass panel planes if the lights ever do all go out).
+The addition of non-attached cockpit devices, such as the handheld GPS units with their five-instrument display, and uncertified backup units such as the Dynon D1 Pocket Panel, is also increasing the options available to pilots of aircraft legacy panels (or even pilots of glass panel planes if the lights ever do all go out).

-For classic 6-pack panels, this usually means the result of a vacuum pump failure which takes out the AI and HI.
-Simulation of these failures remains the classic instrument covers.
+For classic round-gauge panels, this usually means the result of a vacuum pump failure, which takes out the AI and HI.
+Simulation of these failures is usually carred out with instrument covers.

-With glass panels like the Garmin G1000 or Avidyne Entegra Rev 9, the PTS doesn’t specifically say what this means, so we’re left to some analysis based on possible system failures.
-For the G1000, Garmin provides a nice pamphlet on training for this situation (http://snipurl.com/guidefordpesandcfis).
-In addition to simply dimming the PFD to black as one simulated failure, it also sug- gests pulling the circuit breakers on the Attitude/Heading Reference Set (AHRS) and/or Air Data Computer (ADC) as means of simulating realistic failure modes.
+With glass panels like the Garmin G1000 or Avidyne Entegra the PTS doesn’t specifically say what this means, so we’re left to some analysis based on possible system failures.
+In addition to simply dimming the PFD to black as one simulated failure, it also suggests pulling the circuit breakers on the Attitude/Heading Reference Set (AHRS) and/or Air Data Computer (ADC) as means of simulating realistic failure modes.

-However, Cessna recommends against pulling circuit breakers, and their guide suggests dimming the PFD or MFD, or dimming both to simulate failure of the underlying systems (AHRS/ADC).
+However, Cessna recommends against pulling circuit breakers, and its guide suggests dimming the PFD or MFD, or dimming both to simulate failure of the underlying systems (AHRS/ADC).
 Another option is to make some custom overlays that can be hung from the knobs at the top of the PFD, with red X covers for the appropriate parts of the screen.
-Internet discussion boards suggest that several instructors have done this, but there does not seem to be any commercial availability.
+Internet discussion boards suggest that several instructors have done this and Sporty's carries red X stickers that are handy.

 Realistic Training Scenarios